Twice-exceptional individuals include those who are gifted and Autistic.

 How can teachers better identify the gifts and/or exceptional skill and talents of Autistic students?
 How can educational programs support both the development of gifts and/or exceptional skills and talents, and the challenges faced by Autistic twice-exceptional students?

-Interviews with Autistic adults in Australia who display giftedness and/or exceptional skill and talents in at least one domain (intellectual, creative, social, perceptual or physical), will investigate facilitators and barriers to the recognition and inclusion of their gifts and/or exceptional talents across different periods of their lives:
+Interviews with 17 Autistic adults in Australia who display giftedness and/or exceptional skill and talents in at least one domain (intellectual, creative, social, perceptual or physical) investigated facilitators and barriers to the recognition and inclusion of their gifts and/or exceptional talents across different periods of their lives.

 Making a difference

-This is the first research study to explore the life experiences of gifted Autistic adults with the aim of providing information to better understand and better support the areas of giftedness and/or talent of Autistic twice-exceptional adults.
+This is the first research study to explore the life experiences of gifted Autistic adults with the aim of providing information to better support the areas of giftedness and/or talent of Autistic twice-exceptional adults including:

 Dr Trevor Clark, ARCAP